Dogs gotta bark.

 What are the challenges you face?
 It's like swimming laps – a solitary exercise of repetition, of meditation and trying not to drown in your own thoughts.

 Which artists do admire and why?
-I tend not to have heroes, but am moved by the power and purview of generations of artists: Cimabue, Etruscan bronze, permission from Picasso or Bacon, electrification from Mary Weatherford, sex from Ken Price, immersion from Julie Mehretu, tempo from Twombly, tension from Serra, climax in Riopelle or courage from Fischl.
+I tend not to have heroes, but am moved by the power of generations of artists: Cimabue, Etruscan bronze, permission from Picasso or Bacon, electrification from Mary Weatherford, sex from Ken Price, ethereal immersion from Julie Mehretu, tempo from Twombly, tension from Serra, climax in Riopelle or courage from Fischl.

 The amalgam informs the subconscious.